OriolFilter/Elphelt/docs/Routes_Optimization/Genoverse/Routing_from_genoverse.md

 ## 6H > Genoverse

-- Finisher/gutscrush.
+!!!
+Success "Burst-safe Finisher"

     If the 6H is spaced and the opponent is high, it will be burst-safe.

     When they burst the 6H, Genoverse will whiff (on certain situations can still catch them), and you can punish the burst before they land.

 https://youtu.be/0PI-_NQTF1M